raygj/consul-content/consul-dns/consul DNS BIND walkthrough.md

 `dig active.vault.service.consul A`

 # Step 2
+- looking for a way to support resolution of Consul DNS to Windows hosts
+- should be as straight-forward as possible (KISS)

-- overview
+## overview

 1 Windows Server 2016 running DNS
 1 Windows or Linux host running BIND, configured with _fowarder zone_ 1 Windows or Linux hosts configured to use Windows DNS server

-- ref: there is no Windows-friendly approach or at least it is not [documented](https://github.com/hashicorp/consul/issues/3964)
+ref: there is no Windows-friendly approach or at least it is not [documented](https://github.com/hashicorp/consul/issues/3964)

-## Windows DNS Server setup
-### issues
+### Notes
 - Windows Server 2016 DNS has _conditional forwarder_ concept
 	- first attempt at using this was a fail because the forwarder record does not support specifying a port (i.e., <consul IP>:8600)
-	- second attempt, making the use of BIND as a requirement
+	- second attempt is a working model, but requires the use of the BIND server setup in Step 1
 		- configured Windows DNS conditional forwarder to forward _*consul_ domain to BIND server with forwarding zone already configured
 		- adds a requirement for the BIND server, but that is the HashiCorp supported pattern
 	- third attempt, install Consul agent on Windows server and setup conditional forwarder to point to the local Consul agent
 		- requires Consul agent to listen on port 53
 		- requires use of another NIC since 53 is bound to primary LAN NIC of Windows server

+## Windows DNS Server setup

+### Open DNS Manager on authorized DNS server

+1 right-click on _Conditional Forwarders_
+1 select _New Conditional Forwarder_
+1 enter DNS Domain _consul_
+1 enter IP address of BIND server
+1 select OK

+- that's it! you can now test

+### test

+- from command prompt or powershell terminal:

+`ping active.vault.service.consul`

+- it may take a split second the first time to cache the DNS record, but the name should resolve and successfully ping (if ping is allowed)
+- alternatively you can open a browser window and hit `http://active.vault.service.consul:8200` for the Vault UI

 # appendix: using tcpdump and wireshark to debug